 It is very difficult for me to foresee future trends and identify what people will prefer: use a mobile app in order to modify their pictures or opt for an a professional sketcher / painter / cartoonist.

-Gipsy songs (manele): I don’t listen to them, I don’t like to talk about them … That is exactly the reason why !
+Bogdan Covaciu: Gipsy songs (“manele”): I don’t listen to them, I don’t like to talk about them … That is exactly the reason why !

-I have never liked good-byes, but I always like to hope that we will happily see each other some other time in the future !
+Bogdan Covaciu: I have never liked good-byes.
+But I always like to hope that we will happily see each other some other time in the future !

 You can discover his works on the websote bogdancovaciu.ro.